tom-nook/toulbox/posts/what-is-devsecops.md

 - [Secret Scan](https://github.com/marketplace/actions/secret-scan)

-Checking in secrets into a GitHub branch or repo happens much more often then it should and can be tedious to clean up from the GitHub Commit History, meaning just because you delete the secret on the next check-in does not mean it is gone from GitHub history at all.
-Again, let's keep other contributors from being able to make that mistake by scanning for secrets on every commit to branches.
+Checking in secrets into a GitHub branch or repo happens much more often than it should.
+It can be tedious to clean up from the GitHub Commit History, meaning just because you delete the secret on the next check-in does not mean it is gone from GitHub history at all.
+Again, let's keep other contributors from making that mistake by scanning for secrets on every commit to branches.

-Another, perhaps greater alternative that requires creating an account and possibly may cost money is [GitGuardian Shield Action](https://github.com/marketplace/actions/gitguardian-shield-action).
+Another, perhaps more significant alternative that requires creating an account and possibly may cost money is [GitGuardian Shield Action](https://github.com/marketplace/actions/gitguardian-shield-action).

 ```yaml
 ### Above is still the same